 This post may contain affiliate links, and I may earn a commission when you click on a link and purchase a product.
 There’s no extra cost to you, and I sincerely appreciate your support!
 You can read my full disclaimer policy here.

-I’ll admit it: I usually don’t plan well for Easter baskets, much like Christmas stockings.
-Suddenly, Easter is just a few short days away and it occurs to me: hm, I should put together a little Easter basket for my toddlers, shouldn’t I?
+Suddenly, Easter is right around the corner, and it occurs to me: hm, I should put together a little Easter basket for my babies and toddlers, shouldn’t I?

 Thank heavens for Amazon and fast shipping!
-If you align with Montessori, I’ve found some great Montessori-inspired Easter basket ideas that you can order right on Amazon.
+If you align with the Montessori method, I’ve found some great Montessori-inspired Easter basket ideas that you can order right on Amazon.

 1. Eggspressions